kgdunn/pid-book/data-visualization/data-visualization-in-context.rst

 Data visualization in context
 =============================

 This is the first chapter in the book.
 Why?
-Every engineer has heard the phrase "plot your data," but seldom are we shown what appropriate plots look like.
+Many of you have heard the phrase "plot your data," but seldom are we shown what appropriate plots look like.

 In this section we consider quantitative plots -- plots that show numbers.
-We cover various plots that will help you learn more from your data, and we end with a list of tips for effective data visualization.
+We cover various plots that will help you gain more insight from your data.
+We end with a list of tips for effective data visualization.

 .. rubric:: Usage examples